-Back to the classroom: A decline in COVID-19 cases is allowing L.A.
-County schools to re-open to elementary students
+Back to the classroom: A decline in COVID-19 cases has L.A.
+County schools returning to in-class sessions

 For the past year, school has been a mostly digital, isolated experience for students across Los Angeles County.